MLi-lab-Bioinformatics-NJUCM/HerbiV/README.md

 ## Installation

-You can install `herbiv` with the help of pip.
+You can install `herbiv` with pip.

 `pip install herbiv`